Chad leader Deby, key Western ally, killed in battle | Politics

 Chad leader Deby, key Western ally, killed in battle

-Chad's President Idriss Deby, who ruled his country for more than 30 years and was an important Western ally in the fight against Islamist militants in Africa, has been killed on the frontline in a battle against rebels in the north.
+Chad's President Idriss Deby, who ruled his country for more than 30 years and was an important Western ally in the fight against Islamist militants in Africa, has been killed in a battle against rebels in the north.

 Deby had pushed through a new constitution in 2018 that would have allowed him to stay in power until 2033.
-He took the title of Marshal last year and said before last week's election: "I know in advance that I will win, as I have done for the last 30 years."
+He said before last week's election: "I know in advance that I will win, as I have done for the last 30 years."
 He was dealing with mounting public discontent over his management of Chad's oil wealth and crackdowns on opponents.
-In the election results announced on Monday, Deby claimed 79% of the vote.
+In the election results, Deby claimed 79% of the vote.

 A Reuters reporter in N'Djamena said people were in a panic as news of his death spread, fearing that fighting could break out in the city.
 Many were fleeing to the outskirts and roads were jammed with traffic.
 UNCERTAINTY